PhABC/antiScamBot_slack/README.md

 $mods add USERNAME    : Will add USERNAME to the list of moderators
 $mods remove USERNAME : Will remove USERNAME from the list of moderators
 $mods list            : Will show the current list of moderators
+$mods msg MESSAGE     : Will send a message to all moderators
 $mods help            : Will list the possible $mods commands
 ```